kganem/kganem.github.io/README.md

-**Leveraging Random Forest for Land Use and Land Cover Classification: A Machine Learning Approach in Brazil’s Cerrado**
+**Random Forest-Based Land Use and Land Cover Classification in Brazil's Cerrado**

 ### Report
 [Scientific Report by Khalil Ganem](/assets/XXX.pdf)